SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 At the top, the software name, a description and optional device type filter(s) are shown.
 If a filter is set, the software will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.

 The list of versions shows the version name and the name of the software binary.
+The versions are ordered by their creation time (descending).

 #### To add a new software or software version

 1. In the **Software repository** page, click **Add software** at the right of the top menu bar.
 2. In the resulting dialog box,
 	* to add a new software, enter a name for the software (and confirm it by clicking **Create new** in the upcoming window), a description and its version (all required).
-	* to add a new version, select the software for which you want to add a new version from the dropdown list in the **Name** field and enter a version.
+	* to add a new version, select the software for which you want to add a new version from the dropdown list in the **Software** field and enter a version.
 3. Either upload a binary from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.